Dadusha: Laws of Eshnunna

 Two tablets found during excavations at the site Shaduppum (modern Tell Harmal) in 1945 and 1947 contain laws similar to the Code of Hammurabi, but predating them.
 The Laws of Eshnunna were written during or just before the reign of Dadusha, although it is not conclusive whether Dadusha wrote them or not.
 Some of the laws included in this code are similar to Hammurabi's Code and Moses’ Code in Exodus.
 For example, they all contain a code pertaining to what happens when an ox gores a man.

+Death

+Dadusha died around 1780 BCE and was succeeded by his son Ibal pi’el II (r.
+1779–1767/65 BCE).